This article is a Jim Kwik learning review of Superbrain, the online course by Mindvalley.

 He’s a world-class speed-reader, and has made it his life’s mission to teach people how to speed read, improve their memory, and accelerate their learning.
 Jim found his passion for learning after suffering a brain injury during early childhood.
 This injury forced him to re-learn how to learn.

 He studied some of the most advanced brain learning techniques, figuring out what worked and what didn’t.

 Kwik ended up doing more than healing his brain.
 He managed to get it operating at an elite level.

 He created strategies to help himself and others unlock their brain’s true genius.
 And now, he wants to share these with the world.
 He teaches you these techniques in his Mindvalley masterclass: Superbrain.

 What is Superbrain?

-He uses the methods he taught to NYU, Columbia, Stanford, Nike, Elon Musk, and more.
-Jim Kwik is far from a non-successful person.
+He uses these methods to support NYU, Columbia, Stanford, Nike, Elon Musk, and more.
+Jim Kwik is very accomplished and has been helping the world’s best.

 Instead, this course teaches you the skills that you have to further develop over time.

 Over the course of 30 days, Jim Kwik takes you through an accelerated masterclass to learn eight key skills: